cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 **Protip:** If you get stuck, not making any significant progress you should check out the [OpenZeppelin Forum](https://forum.openzeppelin.com/) where community members share and discuss their solutions.

+## DeFi Hack

+[DeFi Hack](https://www.defihack.xyz) is a CTF / Wargame focused on popular DeFi exploits and vulnerabilities.
+It's based on The Etherneut wargame by the OpenZeppelin team.

 ## EtherHack

 [EtherHack](https://etherhack.positive.com/) is CTF / Wargame in which your goal it is to break into various Smart Contracts written in the Solidity programming language.